wilmoore/ontap/README.md

-# A way to remember and install your favorite brews
+# Automate your favorite taps and brews

 `ontap` reads your `~/.ontaprc` and installs/taps whatever you've listed therein.